 - Grease and line a 9"x 9" baking pan with parchment paper, leaving a bit of an overhang on either side for easy removal of the bars.

-- Combine the graham cracker crumbs, brown sugar, chopped pecans and butter in a large mixing bowl.
+- Combine the graham cracker crumbs, brown sugar, chopped pecans, butter and salt in a large mixing bowl.
 Mix until well combined and press half of this mixture into the bottom of the prepared pan.

 - Add the cocoa powder to the remaining graham cracker mixture, mix well and then gently spread over the first layer of graham crust; press gently but firmly so it adheres to that first layer.